Got an Old Fuse Box? What to Know About Selling Your Home

 Options two and three may sound the same, but there’s one very big difference: a cash buyer isn’t going through a lender, so there’s no chance that an appraisal citing the old fuse box will kill the deal.

-You’re also selling the property as-is, which means that you can avoid any post-inspection negotiations over the price or any repair requests.
+You’re also selling as-is, which means that you can avoid any post-inspection negotiations over the price or any repair requests.
 Cash buyers are most often investors planning to rent out or flip the property, so they’re going to replace main components anyway as part of their remodel plans.

 You’ll also benefit from a quick closing timeline.
 While this can be a swift and easy way to unload your home without the hassle and expense of replacing the old fuse box, it also means you’ll probably receive less than the fair market value of the home in the form of a price discount.